nicoleemory/final_project/README.md

 - this file contains all the rule for building the report
 - rather than going into each of the individual R scripts and running them
-- one by one, you can just type "make" and this file will go through its rules that will run each script and generate the final report
+- one by one, you can just type "make" and this file will go through its rules that will run each script and generate the final report; it will run the docker image, r_proj, which contains a replica of the local computer, including the final report
 - it contains rules for building the report.html, the rds files that are used to save the relevant rds data, rds table, and the 4 png figures
 - it also removes any .rds and .png and html files after they are used
 - if you want to run any of the make rules on their own, you simply have to type "make" and the name of the rule
-- it also contains docker-associated ruls that allow the report to build within the docker container's image within the report folder
+- it also contains docker-associated rules that allow the report to build within the docker container's image within the report folder

 `report.Rmd`